BAYSYS, SENTINEL NORTH, FISHERIES AND OCEANS CANADA, ARCTICNET, NORTHWEST PASSAGE PROJECT 2018

-On 31 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 133-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, the Nunavik Inuit Health Survey program, Sentinel North’s project and the Kitikmeot Marine Region project, a collaboration between ArcticNet, The W. Garfield Weston Foundation and Parks Canada.
-Based on the science objectives, the expedition has been divided into six segments:
+On 24 May the CCGS Amundsen is scheduled to leave its home port of Quebec City for a 153-day scientific expedition to the Canadian Arctic in support of ArcticNet's marine-based research program, the BaySys program, Sentinel North’s projects and the Northwest Passage Project.
+Based on the science objectives, the expedition has been divided into eight segments:

 Leg 1 sampling operations will aim at understanding the role of freshwater in the marine and coastal systems of Hudson Bay, as a part of theled by the University of Manitoba.
 Ultimately, this comprehensive study of the Hudson Bay system will result in the creation of a scientific basis to distinguish climate change effects from those of hydroelectric regulation of freshwater on the physical, biological and biogeochemical conditions in Hudson Bay.
-Leg 1 is expected to end in Churchill on July 06, following a full crew change.
+Leg 1 is expected to end in Churchill on July 5, following a full crew change.

-The ship will conduct multibeam and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay, Nares Strait and the Northwest Passage as a part of.
-The ship will also conduct operations as to support , a collaboration between the W. Garfield Weston Foundation, ArcticNet and Parks Canada.
-The leg is expected to end in Puvirnituq on 17 August with a full crew change.
+The ship will conduct multibeam, ROV and coring operations in Frobisher Bay before sailing north to conduct various operations in Baffin Bay as a part of the Vulnerable Marine Ecosystem program, led by Memorial University, the ROV program as well as.
+Fisheries and Oceans Canada will also conduct some operations as to acquire baseline data as a part of its .
+The leg is expected to end in Pond Inlet on 16 August with a full crew change.

 During Leg 4b, the ship will enter the final phase of the expedition, heading back south towards Quebec City while conducting sampling operations along its route as a part of.
-The ship is expected to reach its home port in Quebec City on October 12, bringing to an end the 2017 scientific expedition.
+The ship is expected to reach its home port in Quebec City on October 23, bringing to an end the 2018 scientific expedition.